The Sourcing Brief spotlight to 218k+ subscribers

 Experiential Shopping: A New Era for Brick-and-Mortar Retail

-Brick-and-mortar retail is evolving from transactional spaces to immersive experiences.
 The rise of experiential shopping has shifted consumer expectations—today’s physical stores must inspire, engage, and connect with shoppers on a deeper level.
 It’s no longer about browsing racks; it’s about stepping into a curated universe.

 Retailers are leveraging experiential retail to create multi-sensory environments that include interactive displays, customized bars, AR/VR try-ons, live workshops, and pop-up installations.
 These experiences spark emotional connections, encourage social sharing, and drive loyalty—especially amongst Gen Z, who crave purpose-driven, visually rich environments that mirror their digital lives.
+61% of Gen Z now prefers to discover new products in-store, a reversal from the assumption that this generation shops entirely online.

 A standout example is Coachtopia, Coach’s sustainable sub-brand.
 Known for turning retail into an event, Coachtopia recently activated the carousel space at Bloomingdale's flagship store in NYC with a sustainability-themed pop-up.
 The event showcased their Alter/Ego collection, bags crafted from leftover materials from Coach’s mainline production, within a fully recyclable installation.
 Shoppers enjoyed exclusive product drops, a DJ, signature snacks, a photo booth, and plenty of Instagrammable moments.
 The brand successfully merged storytelling, sustainability, and style to create a share-worthy, values-aligned shopping experience.